-Thus, query pricing in such a decentralized data market should be decided by owners and miners jointly.
-Each user query is charged for two parts: one from the data owner at a pre-set price based on data value, and the other from miners based on their workload, which is a pay-as-you-go mode.
-Miners' workload, i.e., how much computation power is consumed to perform a query, is traceable and transparent in Ethereum, due to its gas system.
+Thus, query pricing in such a decentralized data market is unilaterally decided by both owners and miners.
+Each user query is charged for two parts: one for the data owner at a preset price based on data value, and the other for miners based on their workload, which is a pay-as-you-go mode.
+Thanks to Ethereum's gas system, a miner's computation consumption is traceable and transparent in Ethereum.
 Besides, a query's computation consumption and the corresponding search delay, as well as its cost, tend to be proportional to its keyword number.

-As a cheap query price is desirable by each user, cooperative search can be a good approach to save total cost, hence decreasing individual payments.
+Since all users want to query at a cheap price, cooperative search can be a good approach to save total cost, hence decreasing individual payments.
 To illustrate, let us consider an example in Fig. 1.
-There are five users that want to search over the same database which includes six keywords in total.
-The owner will charge a cost of c' per query, and miners will charge a cost of c per keyword.
-Thus, each query will be separately charged by the owner and miners.
-For example, the cost of query $q_1 = 111000$ (a six-bit binary string for six keywords, where 1 represents that the corresponding keyword is selected and 0 represents not being selected) is c' for the owner plus 3c due to 3-keyword search in Ethereum.
-Without cooperation, the overall cost of these queries is 5c' + 11c(5 users and 11 accumulative keywords).
+Five users want to search over the same database to retrieve information with six keywords.
+Given per-query cost c' from the owner and per-keyword cost c from miners, each query will be separately charged by the owner and miners.
+For example, the cost of query $q_1 = 111000$ (a six-bit binary string for six keywords, with 1 for select and 0 for not select) is c' for the owner plus 3c due to 3keyword search in Ethereum.
+Without cooperation, the overall cost of these queries is 5c' + 11c (5 users and 11 accumulative keywords).
 To save cost, their queries can be grouped.
-Among all the grouping strategies, we briefly mention two here: (1) a cost-saving-based strategy without considering delay constraints.
+Among all grouping strategies, we briefly mention two here: (1) a costsaving-based strategy without considering delay constraints.
 Five users are grouped together, and their combined query is 111111 at a total cost of c' + 6c.
-Search latency largely increases for each user.
+Search latency largely increases for each client.
 (2) a delay-tolerant-oriented strategy (as is shown in Fig. 1) that groups q_1, q_2, q_4 in G_1 , and q_3, q_5 in G_2 .
-Thus, the total cost for all users is 2c' + 6c, and any user at most waits an additional 1-keyword search time.
+Thus, the total cost for all users is 2c'+6c and any user at most waits additional 1-keyword search time.
 This example reflects a tradeoff between delay constraint and cost efficiency.

-To ensure the quality of experience, users are considered to be limited delay-tolerant.
-We design a user-biased cooperative search scheme, that facilitates group formation among users driven by cost savings, subject to a uniform delay constraint all users agree upon.
+We consider users with limited delay-tolerance.
+We design a client-biased cooperative search scheme, which facilitates group formation among users driven by cost savings subject to a uniform delay constraint all users agree upon.
 Users submit their individual queries and delay constraints to a front proxy.
-The proxy gathers users with similar delay constraints into a set, and matches users from the same set as search groups in order to minimize the overall cost subject to the delay constraint, i.e., the number of 1s in each group query should not exceed a given number.
-After grouping, the data owner receives combined queries from the proxy and issues search requests to Ethereum.
+The proxy gathers users with similar delay constraints into a set, and matches users from the same set as search groups in order to minimize overall cost subject to the delay constraint (i.e., the number of 1s in each group query should not exceed a given number).
+After grouping, the data owner receives combined queries from the proxy, and issues search requests to Ethereum.
 This cooperative search scheme improves a data owner's processing capacity by reducing the query number.